pyrate-build/pyrate-build/README.rst

     default_context.basedir = 'build'

-A context also allows to access the some additional settings - which are described in more detail below.
+A context also allows to access some additional settings - which are described in more detail below.
 These settings are available as member functions of a context or as global variables (that are provided by the default_context):